 We will also ask you to reflect on what you are doing.
 We have in our department some of the top media thinkers.
 By helping you to understand what journalism is they will help make you a better journalist.

 Our graduates are smart, they are skilled and they are ready.
 Media employers seek them out, but the skills acquired are also in demand in related industries such as public relations, communication, editing, publishing, digital and video / audio production.

-At Monash you can study a dedicated Journalism degree, a BA with a major in journalism or you can combine it with another degree to increase your level of specialisation.
+At Monash you can study a BA with a major in journalism or you can combine it with another degree to increase your level of specialisation.
 You can find out more about double degrees here.

 The head of journalism and coordinator of the majors in Journalism Practice and Journalism Studies is Gold Walkley winning Associate Professor Philip Chubb.